 – Content colour volume SEI message

-NOTE 1 – Tone mapping information SEI messages with different values of tone_map_id are considered different types of SEI messages in the above list.
-The same applies to the knee function information SEI message, the colour remapping information SEI message, and the user data unregistered SEI message.
+NOTE 1 – SEI messages of each of the following are considered different types of SEI messages: 1) user data registered by Rec.
+ITU-T T.35 SEI messages with different combinations of country code, terminal provider code and terminal provider oriented code, 2) user data unregistered SEI messages with different values of uuid_iso_iec_11578, 3) tone mapping information SEI messages with different values of tone_map_id, 4) knee function information SEI messages with different values of knee_function_id, and 5) colour remapping information SEI messages with different values of colour_remap_id.

-Each nested SEI message has the same persistence scope as if the SEI message were not nested.

-When an SEI message with a particular value of payloadType is signalled with an associated film_grain_characteristics_cancel_flag, tone_map_cancel_flag, knee_function_cancel_flag, or colour_remap_cancel_flag, equal to 1 and is nested in a regional nesting SEI message or is present without nesting, it cancels the persistence of all the SEI messages of the same value of payloadType that are nested in a regional nesting SEI message, regardless of their associated regions.
-When an SEI message with a particular value of payloadType is nested in a regional nesting SEI message with an associated film_grain_characteristics_persistence_flag, tone_map_persistence_flag, knee_function_persistence_flag, or colour_remap_persistence_flag equal to 1, the persistence of the nested SEI message is determined by the semantics of the SEI message irrespective of which region it applies to.
+When an SEI message of a particular type in listOfRegionNestableMessageTypes has film_grain_characteristics_cancel_flag, tone_map_cancel_flag, knee_function_cancel_flag, or colour_remap_cancel_flag equal to 1, regardless of whether it is regionally-nested or non-regionally-nested, it cancels the persistence of all the regionally-nested SEI messages of the type, regardless of their associated regions.
+When an SEI message of a particular type having film_grain_characteristics_persistence_flag, tone_map_persistence_flag, knee_function_persistence_flag, or colour_remap_persistence_flag equal to 1 is regionally-nested, the persistence of the SEI message is determined by the semantics of the SEI message irrespective of which region it applies to.

-It is a requirement of bitstream conformance that the following restrictions apply on the nesting of SEI messages in a regional nesting SEI message:
+NOTE 2 – A regionally-nested SEI message has the same persistence scope as if the SEI message was non-regionally-nested.

+NOTE 3 – A regionally-nested SEI message does not cancel the persistence of a non-regionally-nested SEI message of the same type.

-– The regional nesting SEI message shall not contain any SEI message that is not in listOfRegionNestableMessageTypes.
+In bitstreams conforming to this version of this document, the regional nesting SEI message shall not contain any SEI message that is not in listOfRegionNestableMessageTypes.
+Decoders encountering a regionally-nested SEI message that does not belong to listOfRegionNestableMessageTypes shall ignore the regionally-nested SEI message.

-– When an SEI message of a type belonging to listOfRegionNestableMessageTypes that is not nested in a regional nesting SEI message is applicable to the current picture, there shall be no SEI message of the same type belonging to listOfRegionNestableMessageTypes that is nested in a regional nesting SEI message that is applicable to the current picture.
+When an access unit contains both regionally-nested SEI messages of a particular type belonging to listOfRegionNestableMessageTypes and non-regionally-nested SEI messages of the same type, decoders shall ignore either all the regionally-nested SEI message of that type or all the non-regionally-nested SEI messages of that type.

-Decoders encountering an SEI message that is nested in a regional nesting SEI message that does not belong to listOfRegionNestableMessageTypes shall ignore the nested SEI message.

-Unlike the scalable nesting SEI message, the SEI messages nested in the regional nesting SEI message should not be extracted and sent as a separate SEI message, as the values signalled in the nested SEI message may not be applicable outside the indicated regions.
+A regionally-nested SEI message should not be extracted and sent as a non-regionally-nested SEI message, as the values signalled in the regionally-nested SEI message may not be applicable outside the indicated regions.

-regional_nesting_id contains an identifying number that may be used to identify the purpose of the one or more regional nesting SEI messages.
+regional_nesting_id contains an identifying number that may be used to identify the purpose of the one or more SEI messages that are regionally-nested in the regional nesting SEI message.
 The value of regional_nesting_id shall be in the range of 0 to 216 − 1, inclusive.

 Values of regional_nesting_id from 0 to 255 and from 512 to 215 − 1 may be used as determined by the application.
 Values of regional_nesting_id from 256 to 511 and from 215 to 216 − 1 are reserved for future use by ITU-T | ISO/IEC.
 Decoders encountering a value of regional_nesting_id in the range of 256 to 511, inclusive, or in the range of 215 to 216 − 1, inclusive, shall ignore it.

-regional_nesting_num_rect_regions specifies the number of rectangular regions indicated by the regional nesting SEI message.
+regional_nesting_num_rect_regions specifies the number of rectangular regions specified in the regional nesting SEI message.
 The value of regional_nesting_num_rect_regions shall be in the range of 1 to 255, inclusive.
-The value of regional_nesting_num_rect_regions equal to 0 is reserved for future use by ITU-T | ISO/IEC.
+The value of regional_nesting_num_rect_regions equal to 0 is reserved for future use by ITU-T | ISO/IEC and shall not be used in bitstreams conforming to this version of this Specification.
+Decoders shall ignore regional nesting SEI messages with regional_nesting_num_rect_regions equal to 0.

-regional_nesting_rect_region_id[ i ] indicates an identifier for the i-th rectangular region specified in the regional nesting SEI message, for i in the range of 0 to regional_nesting_num_rect_regions − 1, inclusive.
+regional_nesting_rect_region_id[ i ] specifies the identifier for the i-th rectangular region specified by the regional nesting SEI message.